Learning in Quantum Common-Interest Games and the Separability Problem: Abstract

 \section{Abstract}

-Learning in games has emerged as a powerful tool for Machine Learning with numerous applications.
-Several recent works have studied quantum zero-sum games, an extension of classical games where players have access to quantum resources, from a learning perspective.
-Going beyond the competitive regime, this work introduces quantum potential games as well as learning algorithms for this class of games.
-We introduce non-commutative extensions of the continuous-time replicator dynamics and the discrete-time Baum-Eagon/linear multiplicative weights update and study their convergence properties.
-Finally, we establish connections between quantum potential games and quantum separability, allowing us to reinterpret our learning dynamics as algorithms for the Best Separable State problem.
-We validate our theoretical findings through extensive experiments.
+Learning in games has emerged as a powerful tool for machine learning with numerous applications.
+Quantum games model interactions between strategic players who have access to quantum resources, and several recent works have studied {learning in} the competitive regime of quantum zero-sum games.
+Going beyond this setting, we introduce quantum common-interest games (CIGs) where players have density matrices as strategies and their interests are perfectly aligned.
+We bridge the gap between optimization and game theory by establishing the equivalence between KKT (first-order stationary) points of an instance of the Best Separable State (BSS) problem and the Nash equilibria of its corresponding quantum CIG.
+This allows learning dynamics for the quantum CIG to be seen as decentralized algorithms for the BSS problem.
+Taking the perspective of learning in games, we then introduce non-commutative extensions of the continuous-time replicator dynamics and the discrete-time best response dynamics/linear multiplicative weights update for learning in quantum CIGs.
+We prove analogues of classical convergence results of the dynamics and explore differences which arise in the quantum setting.
+Finally, we corroborate our theoretical findings through extensive experiments.